UKCloud/documentation/articles/portal/ptl-ref-overview-permissions.md

 ## Permissions for UKCloud for VMware

-Compute service permissions are based on the vCloud Director RBAC (role based access control) permissions.
+UKCloud for VMware service permissions are based on the vCloud Director RBAC (role based access control) permissions.
 These roles are applied on a service by service basis - for example someone might be a Catalogue Author of one service, and a Console Only user in a second service.

 The roles exposed are: